 - Storage disk arrays can be expensive.
 In addition to the up-front cost of the hardware itself, if your backup policy requires that data be moved offsite, you might need to keep backups in a second data center.
 This situation brings the additional costs of establishing and maintaining connectivity to that data center.

 - Magnetic tape media is cheaper than a storage disk array, but requires more administrative overhead.
-To effectively manage your tape archives, you need a catalog server that allows you to track the history of your tapes, a tape library, and a sysadmin to manage the library and the accompanying import/exports.
+To effectively manage your tape archives, you need a catalog server that allows you to track the history of your tapes, a tape library, and a sysadmin to manage the library and the accompanying imports/exports.
 Some businesses also require an external vendor who can perform secure tape pickups and deliveries regularly.

 Persistent disk and local SSD

-Cloud Storage Mutli-Regional and Regional
+Cloud Storage Standard

-For more information about Cloud Storage pricing, see Cloud Storage Pricing.
+For more information about Cloud Storage pricing, see Cloud Storage pricing.

-Cloud Storage Nearline and Cloud Storage Coldline
+Cloud Storage Nearline, Cloud Storage Coldline and Cloud Storage Archive

 As with the Cloud Storage Standard storage class, Cloud Storage Nearline, Cloud Storage Coldline, and Cloud Storage Archive are priced by amount of data stored per month, by network egress, and by the amount of data transfer between locations.
 As archival classes, all three also have a storage retrieval fee and a minimum storage period.
 If you delete or modify your data before the minimum storage period, you will be charged for the remainder of the period.
 For example, if you delete an object 5 days after storing the object in Cloud Storage Nearline, you will be charged for the remaining 25 days of storage for that object.